 - The tenant has control over the costs they pay.
 This could include water or electricity, for example.
 They select the carrier they use for insurance as well as the level of insurance they have.
 If taxes are high, the tenant may be able to get them lowered.

-The cons for tenants:
+The cons of triple net lease for tenants:

 - The tenant takes on a lot of risk in terms of property tax and insurance increases and assumes the costs of maintaining the property

 - In some cases, property landlords may overestimate the cost of operating the property, which could mean the tenant is overpaying for those services

 - Tenants may need to invest the time into finding the right supportive services for the property